courtois-neuromod/cneuromax/docs/Installation_On_a_Slurm_cluster.rst

     module load apptainer && apptainer build ${SCRATCH}/cneuromax.sif \
         docker://cneuromod/cneuromax:latest

-Make sure to re-run this command whenever you modify the Containerfile and want to make use of the latest changes.
+Make sure to re-run this command whenever you modify the Dockerfile and want to make use of the latest changes.